 My experiences with the university administration have also been very good.
 The administrative staff are friendly and helpful, and reply quickly to emails.
 It is possible to sort out most administrative issues online, without having to go in person to the course coordinator or Student Centre.

-5. The programme is research-focused
+5. The Education and Learning programme is research-focused

 There is a strong emphasis in the EdLearn programme on developing the skills you need to become an academic researcher.
 We take lots of courses on academic reading and writing, research methodology and data analysis.
 The lecturers are active researchers in their fields, so they are able to give us an insider’s view of the research process.
 This provides a good grounding for embarking on your own thesis research.